 Financial instruments owned and financial instruments sold, not yet purchased are accounted for at fair value.
 These securities transactions in regular way trades are recorded on the trade date, the date on which an agreement is executed to purchase or sell a security.
 Principal securities transactions in non-regular way trades are recorded on the settlement date (the date on which the payment of funds and delivery of securities are to take place) with changes in value recorded on the Consolidated Statement of Financial Condition between trade and settlement dates.
-For further discussion related to the Company's valuation methodologies under fair value measurement, see Note 3.
+Refer to Note 3 for further information related to the Company's valuation methodologies under fair value measurement.